Myron Healey: Acting career

 Healey's film debut came in 1943 with Young Ideas.

-Returning to film work after the war, Healey played villains and henchmen in low-budget Western films.
+Returning to film work after WWII, he played villains and henchmen in low-budget Western films.
 He also did some screenwriting.
 In the post-war period he was frequently seen in Westerns from Monogram Pictures, often starring Johnny Mack Brown, Jimmy Wakely and Whip Wilson.

 In the 1950s Healey moved to more "bad guy" roles in other films, including the Bomba and Jungle Jim series, crime dramas and more westerns.
 He portrayed the bandit Bob Dalton in an episode of the syndicated television series Stories of the Century, starring and narrated by Jim Davis.
 In 1955 he played a "good guy" for a change as Phyllis Coates' partner in the 1955 Republic Pictures serial Panther Girl of the Kongo.

 Earlier in 1952, Healey was cast in one of the first episodes of the syndicated television anthology series, Death Valley Days, hosted by the "Old Ranger" (Stanley Andrews).
-Healey played mining engineer Frank Johnson, a once-reluctant suitor who encounters his former love interest.

-Healey appeared seven times as Capt.
-Bandcroft in The Adventures of Kit Carson (1951–55).
+Healey appeared seven times as Captain Bandcroft in The Adventures of Kit Carson (1951–55).
 He was cast twice in 1957-58 as Becker in two episodes of the ABC/Warner Brothers western series Colt .45 starring Wayde Preston, seven times (1950–57) in the long-running The Lone Ranger, and ten times (1952–55) in The Roy Rogers Show television series.

 Healey played the outlaw Johnny Ringo in the western television series Tombstone Territory, with Pat Conway as Sheriff Clay Hollister, in the episode "Johnny Ringo's Last Ride" with a teleplay by Sam Peckinpah.
 He appeared in an episode of the children's western series Buckskin, which aired on NBC from 1958 to 1959.
 He was a semi-regular on programs produced by Gene Autry's Flying A production company: Annie Oakley, Buffalo Bill, Jr., The Range Rider, and The Gene Autry Show.
 He also guest-starred on the crime drama with a modern Western setting, The Sheriff of Cochise, starring John Bromfield, and in the Western set in the 1840s, Riverboat, starring Darren McGavin.
 He also appeared in an episode of the second season of Zorro.

 Between 1960 and 1963, Healey appeared five times on the NBC western Laramie, starring John Smith and Robert Fuller.
 He appeared ten times on another NBC western, The Virginian, and four times on Laredo.
 He also made appearances on Gunsmoke.

-From 1959 to 1961, he played Maj.
-Peter Horry, top aide to Leslie Nielsen, in the miniseries Swamp Fox on Walt Disney Presents, based on the American Revolutionary War hero Francis Marion.
+From 1959 to 1961, he played Major Peter Horry, top aide to Leslie Nielsen, in the miniseries Swamp Fox on Walt Disney Presents, based on the American Revolutionary War hero Francis Marion.

 In 1970 Healey appeared as Wardlow in the TV western "The Men From Shiloh" (the rebranded name of The Virginian) in the episode titled "Jenny".

+The television role that Healey may be best remembered is that of "Doc Holliday" in The Life and Legend of Wyatt Earp TV series which starred Hugh O'Brian.
+He played that role for one season when Douglas Fowley, the regular Doc Holliday on the series, was away on a movie job.